AkosJenei/Basic-Stock-predictor/README.md

 - **`train.py`** – Training script for fitting the model.
 - **`backtest.py`** – Model backtesting and evaluation script.

-##Research Context
+## Research Context

-This project was developed as part of ongoing research at the Budapest University of Technology and Economics (BME) in the field of Financial Computing.
+This project was developed as part of one of my introduction research at the Budapest University of Technology and Economics (BME) in the field of Financial Computing.
 The goal is to explore novel approaches for quantizing financial time series and leveraging deep learning models for improved prediction and strategy development.

 ## Codebase Description